SSL VPN with the Cisco AnyConnect client

 From version 3, the Cisco AnyConnect VPN client is called the AnyConnect Secure Mobility client.
 In the following text, AnyConnect client refers to both versions.
 Under Windows, the user interface has been redesigned.
-With the AnyConnect SSL VPN client, users with 64-bit versions of Windows and Mac OS X (Snow Leopard, Lion), as well as Windows Mobile, can establish a VPN connection.
+With the AnyConnect SSL VPN client, users of Windows and Mac OS X, Linux as well as Windows Mobile, can establish a VPN connection.

 The Cisco AnyConnect client and the Cisco IPsec client use different protocols.
 Users that connect to other establishments with the IPsec client should first find out whether the AnyConnect client is also supported there.

 - Windows 8.1, 8, 7, Vista, XP also in 64bit, Windows Mobile (supported devices in the release notes below)

 - Mac OS X Mavericks, Mountain Lion, Lion, Snow Leopard, Leopard and Tiger, Snow Leopard and higher have an integrated Cisco VPN client!
 (Info)